Chronicle of the King D. Pedro I: Inês de Castro

 Another of the themes that the Chronicle highlights is the set of events related to Inês de Castro.
 When Pedro ascends to the throne Inês de Castro had already been murdered, and the Chronicle relates first in chapters 27 to 29 how Pedro officially declared that he had betrothed her in an incognito manner, with witnesses, so that she could be recognized as queen.

 Then, in chapters 29 to 31, it is told how Pedro agrees with his counterpart from Castile to exchange fugitives from both kingdoms, among whom, on the Portuguese side, are the three assassins of Inês de Castro.
 Of these three, two are deported to Portugal and are tortured, and one, Diogo Lopes Pacheco, manages to escape to France.

 Finally, in chapter 44, it is related how D. Pedro had the remains of Inês de Castro transferred in a pompous ceremony to the Alcobaça Monastery and how he had two marble tombs richly decorated with the lying statues of each, one for Inês de Castro and the other for her own body to be laid in the future, as happened.

-Medieval literature is full of great love couples.
-The loves of Amadis de Gaula and Oriana are probably the most conventional, inspired by those of Lancelot and Queen Guinevere, which perhaps have their antecedents in those of Tristan and Iseult, whose mutual passion became known as the archetype of romantic love, proper to the West.
+Medieval literature is full of love couples.
+The loves of Amadis de Gaula and Oriana are probably the most conventional, inspired by those of Lancelot and Queen Guinevere, which their antecedents in those of Tristan and Iseult, whose passion became known as the archetype of romantic love, proper to the West.

 But Fernão Lopes, referring also to the loves of "Queen Dido" (immortalized by Virgil in the Aeneid and known through medieval adaptations, such as the Roman d'Eneas, one of the sources of the First General Chronicle of Alfonso X) and of "Adriana" (Ariadne), popularized by Ovid, and commenting that they are "composite loves, which some authors rich in eloquence and flourishing in dictation have ordered as they saw fit", describes what happened between D. Pedro and Inês de Castro and says that he is the author of the love affair.
 Pedro and Inês de Castro and says that their loves are not feigned, and "are told and read in the stories that have their foundation on truth", that is, in the narratives of cases that happened, as were (or were supposed to be) the chronicles.